patrickbrightly/FalloutTerminalHacker/README.md

 # FalloutTerminalHacker
-A simple tool to help with the terminal hacking minigame in the Fallout game series Use the tool [Here](https://patrickbrightly.github.io/FalloutTerminalHacker/)
+A simple tool to help with the terminal hacking minigame in the Fallout game series.

+Use the tool [Here](https://patrickbrightly.github.io/FalloutTerminalHacker/)